 For some, Open Path Collective won’t be the best option.
 Below, we outline several alternatives that may be a better match.

 If you do have insurance—something Open Path Collective does not accept—then you may be better off with a company like Brightside Health.
 They accept a wide variety of insurance plans, and if you’re covered, your costs will likely be dramatically decreased.
-In addition, they excel at providing both therapy and psychiatry, and really are one of our favorite all-around platforms.
+In addition, they excel at providing both therapy and psychiatry.
+Even if you don’t have insurance, if you’re looking for medication management, Brightside Health offers reasonable cash-pay rates.

 Pros & Cons